Floridean starch

-Floridean starch is a type of a storage glucan found in glaucophytes and in red algae (or rhodophytes), in which it is usually the primary sink for fixed carbon from photosynthesis.
+Floridean starch is a type of storage glucan found in glaucophytes and in red algae (or rhodophytes), in which it is usually the primary sink for fixed carbon from photosynthesis.
 It is found in grains or granules in the cell's cytoplasm and is composed of an α-linked glucose polymer with a degree of branching intermediate between amylopectin and glycogen, though more similar to the former.
 The polymers that make up floridean starch are sometimes referred to as "semi-amylopectin".

 Properties

 Floridean starch consists of a polymer of glucose molecules connected primarily by α(1,4) linkages, with occasional branch points using α(1,6) linkages.
 It differs from other common α-linked glucose polymers in the frequency and position of the branches, which gives rise to different physical properties.
 The structure of floridean starch polymers is most similar to amylopectin and is sometimes described as "semi-amylopectin".
 Floridean starch is often described in contrast to starch (a mixture of amylopectin and amylose) and glycogen:

 Historically, floridean starch has been described as lacking amylose.
 However, amylose has been identified as a component of floridean starch granules in some cases, particularly in unicellular red algae.